quolab/splunk-add-on/.splunkbase/details.md

 ## Introduction

-The QuoLab Add-On for Splunk adds the `quolabquery` generating command to a Splunk environment, allowing an authorized user to make requests to one or more QuoLab servers to bring in data to Splunk for additional forensic and analytic investigation.
+The QuoLab Add-On for Splunk adds custom search command and data ingestion capabilities your Splunk environment.
+The `quolabquery` generating command allows authorized users to make requests to one or more QuoLab servers to bring in data to Splunk for additional forensic and analytic investigation.
+The `quolab_timeline` modular input can be used to stream activity data into Splunk in real time.

 ## Prerequisites